Vision and Visual History in Elite/Near-Elite-Level Cricketers and Rugby-League Players

 Other ways to Study the Nature of the Relationship between Vision and Elite Sports

 The current study has been concerned with understanding whether superior vision is important for elite sports participation, and as such, we examined the basic visual attributes and the visual history of elite/near-elite cricketers and rugby-league players.
-Other ways to examine the relationship between vision and high-level sports participation/performance include artificially generating a visual problem in visual normal.
+Other ways to examine the relationship between vision and high-level sports participation/performance include artificially generating a visual problem in visual normals.
 Mann and colleagues [25, 26] found that low-to-moderate levels of simulated myopia did not affect cricket batting and there are other examples of resistance to defocus in other interceptive tasks and in other sporting tasks (e.g. basketball , golf ).
 One interpretation of such findings, and of ours, is that while good or excellent vision may be desirable for elite sports, it may not be essential.
 Another possibility is that a deficit in basic visual abilities might be overcome by adopting different visual strategies or by gathering the critical information from different cues.
 An example of the latter is that depth information is recoverable from retinal disparity but may also be available via different means if the disparity signal is reduced (see the ‘Is ‘Excellent’ Vision a Prerequisite for Participation in Elite Cricket/Rugby League?’ section).
 Investigating whether different visual strategies (e.g. where the eyes are looking, stability of fixation) protect against visual loss due to, for example, uncorrected myopia can be carried out by artificially degrading the retinal image quality in visual normal (e.g. [25, 26]).
 However, given that it may take time for the visual system to adapt to the deficit it is experiencing, it is likely to prove more informative to conduct such studies in elite-sporting individuals who have been unable to adapt following an acute reduction in vision (e.g. following an accident, ) or conversely in those who have reached elite levels in their sports despite habitual, sub-optimal vision.
 Only a small number of such studies have previously been conducted [21, 22].

 To fully understand the nature of the relationship between vision and elite sports, it is important to determine the visual demands during play.
 Given the dynamic environment of many sports, clinical visual measures gathered in static testing conditions do not reflect the visual demands experienced during play.
 Hence, researchers have measured performance on non-standard vision tasks (e.g. dynamic VA [4, 12, 36, 73]) and other visual-mediated, cognitive tasks (e.g. ).
 However, different sports can have very different visual demands (e.g. golf versus squash), and even within the same sports, the demands can differ markedly (e.g. bowling versus batting).
 Identifying the visual demands of different sporting tasks presents a challenge in understanding how vision could limit or enhance the potential for sporting ‘eliteness’.
 While there have been attempts to study this topic [15, 59, 75, 76], it deserves considerably more research attention.
 Indeed, it is notable that while there is a growing number of online, web-based training programmes claiming to improve on-field performance (e.g. ‘EyeGym’, ‘Nike Sparq’, ‘Neurotracker’), for the most part, the literature to support their use is scarce .

 A different, though not incompatible view of the contribution of good vision to eliteness is that visual abilities as measured during standard, clinical testing play a lesser role and that the contribution of vision is to facilitate perceptual-cognitive expertise that emerges via information pickup from anticipatory cues .
-This is apparent from differences in where and when elite players and elite-sports officials look during play (e.g. [39–43, 78, 79]), in the ability to recall patterns of play (e.g. ), and to perform successfully with limited information (e.g. ).
+This is apparent from differences in where and when elite players and elite-sports officials look during play (e.g. [39,40,41,42,43, 78, 79]), in the ability to recall patterns of play (e.g. ), and to perform successfully with limited information (e.g. ).
 There is a large volume of literature to support the contribution of perceptual-cognitive expertise to elite sports; specifically, there may not be better vision in elites, just better use of vision (reviewed in ).
-This is compatible with our findings and those of others (e.g. [61–63]) who have concluded that, for the most part, vision as measured in clinical settings is not superior in elite-level sports individuals.
+This is compatible with our findings and those of others (e.g. [61,62,63]) who have concluded that, for the most part, vision as measured in clinical settings is not superior in elite-level sports individuals.
 However, the importance of optimising vision in elite sportspeople is far from settled because there have been positive outcomes from recent vision training studies, as well as claims that the benefits transfer to better performance on the field .
 One area of study that is notably missing from the literature concerns intra-individual improvements in performance following the correction of visual anomalies.
 Such studies need to be carefully designed because of the risk of contamination from placebo effects, but they may provide a more direct answer to the question concerning the importance of optimum vision for elite sporting performance.
 Other studies that may also prove useful, and which are similarly absent from the literature, would involve comparing visual strategies in those with different habitual levels of basic visual abilities (e.g. due to uncorrected refractive error).
 Studies of this nature may reveal the extent to which visual deficits might be fully or partially compensated for through the use of different visual strategies.

 With the exception of near stereoacuity (which was superior in our elite cricketers), vision was not superior in our modestly sized sample of high-level, sports players when compared to published values for young adults, and for some measures, it was slightly worse.
 Moreover, since 20–25% of our sample had non-optimal vision, our findings suggest it is not critical to have the clearest possible vision for high-level sports.
 In cross-sectional studies like this, it is not possible to say that on-field performance would not be better if vision was improved.
 Studies of change in performance following the optimization of vision in those with correctable visual anomalies would be useful and would help to better characterise the nature of the relationship between vision and elite sports performance.